DeonW169/admin-dashboard/README.md

 It will direct to employees, which is a list of all employees.
-The stats tab, it is just some birthdays next up, and staff counts There is also a profile tab, which sho details of the logged in user.
+The stats tab, it is just some birthdays next up, and staff counts There is also a profile tab, which shows details of the logged in user.

 ## Development server